DiSSCo/dissco-core-deployment/installation.md

 ## Setup indices for mongodb
 We need to add some additional indices on mongodb to make sure we can quickly grap the version numbers of the objects.
-We will put the version on each PID (instead of the default which is on PID/version) This step is a bit tricky ad mongodb is not publicly exposed so we need an app in the network to reach mongodb `kubectl run my-shell --rm -i --tty --image ubuntu -- bash` Then run the installation steps for mongosh https://www.mongodb.com/docs/mongodb-shell/install
+We will put the version on each PID (instead of the default which is on PID/version) This step is a bit tricky as mongodb is not publicly exposed so we need an app in the network to reach mongodb `kubectl run my-shell --rm -i --tty --image ubuntu -- bash` Then run the installation steps for mongosh https://www.mongodb.com/docs/mongodb-shell/install